tajdinov/Regex-Tutorial/README.md

 `/`^`#?([a-f0-9]{6}|[a-f0-9]{3})`$`/`

-Anchors are a different breed.
-They do not match any character at all.
-Instead, they match a position before, after, or between characters.
+The anchor is a term which defines the start and end of the expression.
 They can be used to “anchor” the regex match at a certain position.
 The caret `^` matches the position before the first character in the string.
 Applying `^a` to `abc` matches `a`. `^b` does not match `abc` at all, because the `b` cannot be matched right after the start of the string, matched by `^`.
 See below for the inside view of the regex engine.
 Similarly, `$` matches right after the last character in the string. `c$` matches `c` in `abc`, while `a$` does not match at all.

 ### Quantifiers